o3de/o3de.org/content/docs/user-guide/platforms/linux/_index.md

 ### Single Config Builds

-For projects that were generated using the Unix Makefile generator, the configuration will already be specified during the project generation and you can only build for that configuration.
+When building a project that was generated using the Unix Makefile generator, CMake will use the configuration that you specified during project generation.

 ```shell